-In order to benchmark the performance of the various minimization algorithms, a square lattice of spins is simulated.
-This can represent a monolayer of magnetic atoms commensurate with a (100) surface of a FCC or BCC crystal.
+We will use Heisenberg-like Hamiltonian with short-range interaction which describes magnetic moments arranged on a planar square lattice.

+where $ \bf e_j $ is a three-dimensional vector of unit length along the magnetic moment on site {\it j}, $\it M$ is the magnitude of the magnetic moments, which is presupposed to be the same for all sites, $\it J_{jk}$ is the exchange parameter, which we assume to be non-zero ($\it J_{jk}=J$) only for the nearest-neighbour sites, $\vec{D}_{jk}$ is the Dzyaloshinsky-Moriya vector directed along the line connecting atomic sites {\it i} and {\it j} and {\it K} is the anisotropy parameter.
+Anisotropy vector points perpendicular to the lattice plane.
+The summation $<i, j>$ runs over all pairs of nearest neighbour sites.

 The supercell consists of either 20$\times$20 or 40$\times$40 spins subject to periodic boundary conditions.
-The parameters in the Hamiltonian are in this case $J = 10$ meV, $D = J / 2$ (where D is the length of the DM vector), $K=0$, and the magnetic field is perpendicular to the monolayer with $\mu |\vec{H}| = J / 5$.
-All magnetic moments have the same length $\mu$.
+The parameters in the Hamiltonian are in this case $J = 10$ meV, $D = J / 2$ (where D is the length of the DM vector), $K=0$, and the magnetic field is perpendicular to the monolayer with $M |\vec{H}| = J / 5$.
 The ground state of the system corresponds to ferromagnetic ordering with energy of -22 meV per spin.
 The energy surface has multiple local minima corresponding to skyrmions of varying density.